-Prior to that my knowledge of the older Nikon systems was a little sketchy.
-OK, it was inept.
-I knew they were legends – but most of my serious time behind the vintage Nikons began around the F4 days and I hadn’t paid much attention to the older F’s.
-This year that has all changed.
+Prior to taking that step, my knowledge of the older Nikon systems was a little sketchy.
+OK… it was inept.
+I knew they were legends – but most of my serious time behind my Nikons began around the F4 days and I simply hadn’t paid much attention to the older F’s.

 If the “F” leg of my journey began by happenstance, the F2 leg began as an act of benevolence from my good friend Mark.
 He’d been using his F2 for a while and decided to pick up a newer, nicer one.
 Soon afterwards I received an e-mail saying he was sending me his original F2 Photomic.
 I was humbled by his generosity and honestly, not sure what to expect.
 I knew it followed the F and, for some (unknown) reason, I thought of it as “second best” to the F – like some sort of little brother that wasn’t as talented or good looking.
-Perhaps it had something to do with the fanfare the original F enjoyed because it was “the first.”
-Perhaps it was because the F2 lacked a prominent F2 on the front of the camera, as all following F’s sported.
-Perhaps because at first I errantly thought that F2 was simply a reboot of the original F. Who knows… no matter the reason, I was dead wrong.
+Perhaps it had something to do with the fanfare the original F enjoyed because it was first.
+Perhaps it was because the F2 lacked a prominent “F2” badging on front of the camera, as all following F’s sported.
+Perhaps because at first I errantly thought that F2 was simply a reboot of the original F. Who knows… no matter the reason, I was wrong.

 F2 Design Philosophy